conorlolynch/Cold_Waters-Contact-Classifier/README.md

 # Cold_Waters-Contact-Classifier
-Program which classifies submerged contacts by their class of submarine using the broadband displayin the submarine simulator game Cold Waters
+Program which classifies submerged contacts by their class of submarine using the broadband displayin the submarine simulator game Cold Waters.

 ## Getting Started

 Make sure to run the game in windowed mode at 1920 x 1080p resolution.
-Also make sure that hud scale is set to 1.5 so that numbers on screen can be read easier
+Also make sure that hud scale is set to 1.5 so that numbers on screen can be read easier.

 After that just run the auto_contact_classifier.py file and watch as the algorithm classifies submerged contacts.